meedan/check/README.md

 - Pack your local config files: `./bin/tar-config.sh`
 - Restart a service, e.g. Check API: `docker-compose run api bash -c "touch tmp/restart.txt"`
 - Invoke the Rails console on a service, e.g. Check API: `docker-compose run api bundle exec rails c d`

+## Troubleshooting

+- If you're having trouble starting Elasticsearch on macOS, with the error `container_name exited with code 137`, you will need to adjust your Docker settings, as per https://www.petefreitag.com/item/848.cfm

 ## More documentation